SAP-archive/cloud-observability-application-monitoring/exercises/C1/README.md

 1. Type in a meaningful name (e.g. `sapcp-trial`) for your PaaS token and press the button **Generate** to create the PaaS token.<br /><br />
     ![](../../images/c1-dt-token2.png)<br />

-    > Tipp: Copy your PaaS token to Notepad as you will need it several times later on.
+    > Hint: Copy your PaaS token to Notepad as you will need it several times later on.

     > Note: To view and manage your existing PaaS tokens, go to **Settings** > **Integration** > **Platform as a Service**.